kikingaytan/EmployeeWeb/README.md

 # employeeWeb
 This application was generated using JHipster 5.7.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.7.0](https://www.jhipster.tech/documentation-archive/v5.7.0).

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .

 ## Development

 To start your application in the dev profile, simply run: